 When you choose what social media your business should be on, the first question to ask is always “Where is my audience”?

 So is your audience on Facebook?
 Do your people spend time on Facebook?

 If so, then that's great - because Facebook has so many possibilities, and built-in platforms.

 For some quick tips on how to get the most out of your Facebook business page, check out this article.

 - You can use your personal profile for personal branding and to direct people to your business page(s) - be careful though, as your personal profile is not to be used for direct selling.

 - You can make a business page for your business, product, blog, event or whatever you want to create a page for - you can even make as many pages as you’d like.
-If you need some extra help creating a Facebook page, then our free mini-course could help you with that.

 - You can use Facebook advertising to make sure your content gets seen by your ideal client, customer or reader